kiplangat01/Epitom-eCommerce/README.md

 ##### Kiplangat Meshack

-### This is an ecommerce web app where user can login or sign up and have a look at products select those inrested with and add them to cart then finish order and pay for the product using paypal (Rate-Projects).
+### This is an ecommerce web app where user can login or sign up and have a look at products select those inrested with and add them to cart then finish order and pay for the product using paypal (Epitom eCommerce).

 ## Table of Content